carlos-ds/personal-web/articles/github-actions.md

 The [checkout (v2) action](https://github.com/actions/checkout) is likely among the most wielded custom actions.
 Since we are triggering this workflow by pushing to a certain branch (develop), this action will automatically checkout that branch.
 We don't have to explicitly mention it in the options.

-Next, we're doing a clean install of our dependencies with <code class="inline-code">npm ci</code>.
-This approach is preferred over <code class="inline-code">npm install</code>, because it ensures all our dependencies have the same version as the ones specified in the <code class="inline-code">package-lock.json</code> file of our development branch.
+Next, we're doing a clean install of our dependencies with `npm ci`.
+This approach is preferred over `npm install`, because it ensures all our dependencies have the same version as the ones specified in the `package-lock.json` file of our development branch.

-Then, our **test suites** are run with Jest by calling <code class="inline-code">npm test</code>.
+Then, our **test suites** are run with Jest by calling `npm test`.

 There are two options: